 To keep meals varied, I choose options that contain different vegetables and protein-rich foods, as well as a range of complex carbs such as rice, whole grain blends, quinoa, orzo, or pearl couscous recipes.
 Integrating a vegetarian or vegan recipe is another great way to keep a variety of meals.

 When deciding on recipes to make, or preparing a creation of your own, stick with two main formulas for choosing ingredients.
 I’ll share mine, that I think you might also find useful:

 Vegetarian: Plant-Based Protein/Legume + Grain + Vegetable

 Use these formulas as simple guides for creating great meals with quality ingredients at their core.
 They give me the freedom to analyze recipes I come across or simply to create my own flavorful meal ideas.

 Pro Tip: You’ll notice both include grains, and I always rely on RiceSelect®!
 They have a versatile selection of Non-GMO Project Verified products and you can choose organic if you’ve already discovered the benefits of eating organic meals.

-While there are some meals that are just better fresh, like risotto or cream-based dishes, these are helpful guidelines for selecting recipes for meal prep.
+While there are some meals that are just better fresh, like risotto rice or cream-based dishes, these are helpful guidelines for selecting recipes for meal prep.
 Choose recipes that: